it's only rock and roll but james jagger likes it

 What's your personal relationship with music?

-Martin Scorsese and Mick Jagger are longstanding friends and admirers of each other.
+Martin and Mick are longstanding friends and admirers of each other.
 If ever a pair were going to make believable drama about music, it's them.

 Was it a double-pressure having Scorsese at the helm as well as your dad?